 Poisons which contaminate the coat:

 These are absorbed directly through the skin or ingested when the cat licks itself, some examples include paint, chemicals, antifreeze and recently there has been a sharp increase in poisoning from pain relief creams.

-It is not uncommon for cats to be deliberately poisoned by disgruntled neighbours.
-This type of poisoning may be acute or chronic (over a prolonged period of time such as vitamin toxicity).
+This type of poisoning may be acute or chronic (over a prolonged period such as vitamin toxicity).

 You may notice from the list below some poisons listed under different categories, that is because some can cause poisoning in more than one way.